taromakino/taromakino.github.io/_pages/about.md

 to develop simple and effective methods that are applicable to important real-world problems such as drug discovery.

 **News**
-May 8, 2023: Started an internship at Prescient Design to apply causal representation learning to drug discovery.
+May 8, 2023: I am interning in the Frontier Research group at Prescient Design to work on causal representation learning for drug discovery.

 Sep.
 14, 2022: "Generative multitask learning mitigates target-causing confounding" was accepted to NeurIPS 2022.